VeryGoodOpenSource/very_good_performance/README.md

 #### Running tests with `FlutterDrive`

-Simply wrap your `FlutterDriver` tests with the method `capturePerformanceTest` to start collecting performance information
+Simply wrap your `FlutterDriver` tests with the method `capturePerformanceReport` to start collecting performance information

 ```dart
 test('tapping on the Increment button updates the counter', () async {